-In the 2017-2018 school year, we employ six (6) full-time teacher aides who work with the students with disabilities under the direction of the special education teachers and the regular education teachers.
-Of these, four are considered one on one aides who are assigned to work directly with one student for the entire school day.
-It is anticipated that six (6) full-time aides will work directly with students with disabilities during the 2018-2019 school year.
+In the 2021-22 school year, we employ five (5) full-time teacher aides who work with the students with disabilities under the direction of the special education teachers and the regular education teachers.
+Of these, all five are considered one on one aides who are assigned to work directly with one student for the entire school day.
+It is anticipated that five to seven (5-7) full-time aides will work directly with students with disabilities during the 2022-23 school year.
+This will be dependent on the IEPs and program recommendations made for our incoming Kindergarten students at their transition meetings.

 Legislation affecting the educational requirements for paraprofessionals came about as a result of the No Child Left Behind Act of 2001. {Sec.
 1119 Qualifications for Teachers and Paraprofessionals}.
 The district's phase-in plan to comply with the requirements for both highly qualified paraprofessionals and the new criteria for the type of work that may be assigned to paraprofessionals is now fully completed.
 This plan meets the criteria of this law and continues to meet the needs of the students within our unified education program and other existing programs for Special Education at Alfred-Almond.
-There are now seven (7) full-time teaching assistants working within the Special Education program.
+There are now four (4) full-time teaching assistants working within the Special Education program.